-Full coverage costs an average of $1,674 per year in the U.S. based on 2021 premium data from Quadrant Information Services, although rates will vary greatly between car insurance companies and vehicle types.
+The average annual premium for full coverage car insurance costs $1,674 in the U.S. based on data compiled from Quadrant Information Services.
+However, rates will vary greatly between car insurance companies and vehicle types.
 Additionally, the following factors can impact how much you pay for car insurance as well:

 - Price of parts: Audi is a luxury brand, and as such, its parts are likely to be more expensive than mid-range cars.
 If you purchase full coverage for your Audi, it might cost more than it would for other models.

 - Safety features: The Insurance Institute for Highway Safety (IIHS) chose 10 Audi models for its “Top Safety Pick” awards in 2021.
 Safety features like front crash protection, blind spot detection and lane departure prevention are options on several Audi models.
 These safety features could help lessen the risk of accidents, which can lower the cost of your insurance.

 When it comes to car insurance for Audis, the make and model of your vehicle also play a role in car insurance premiums.
 Some vehicle factors specific to an Audi may include: